aappleby/hancho/README.md

 Hancho is a simple, pleasant build system with few moving parts.

-Hancho fits comfortably in 500 lines* of Python and requires no installation, just copy-paste it into your source tree.
+Hancho fits comfortably in a single Python file and requires no installation, just copy-paste it into your source tree.

 Hancho is inspired by Ninja (for speed and simplicity) and Bazel (for syntax and extensibility).